Canon A-1 35mm Film SLR - With Sample Images

 One main feature this camera offers is the dial on the top, being able to switch it between aperture and shutter priority.
 On the FD lenses you can manually set the aperture, but there is also a notch labelled ‘A’, meaning the dial takes control and the camera works out the opposite setting.
 When the lens dial is set to ‘A’ you can find a ‘P’ setting on the shutter speed dial, this then makes the camera fully automatic, perfect for then you just want an easy day shooting film.

 The viewfinder is big and very bright, something I noticed straightway away, making the split focusing seem effortless.
+You also have a switch for double exposure and a dial for exposure compensation.

 Av - Aperture mode priority